nlesc-sherlock/punchcardjs-demo/README.md

 process, and that command is only in your path if `gulp` is installed globally.

-`tsd` is a TypeScript tool that gets type definitions for JavaScript libraries, enabling their use with TypeScript.
+`typings` is a TypeScript tool that gets type definitions for JavaScript libraries, enabling their use with TypeScript.
 These end up in `typings/` in your project directory.